Jars1987/Facebook-Clone/README.md

   firebase storage, save the firebase url for the image in the firebase db firestore so that we can use it whenever we want

-Check the demo here: https://facebook-clone-qro42ebvv-jars1987.vercel.app/
+Check the demo here: facebook-clone-silk.vercel.app